Man throwing a bean bag while playing on a cornhole set

 Therapy is how people learn about the roots of their addiction and how to address their thoughts and behaviors in healthy ways.
 However, therapy is not a one-stop shop, and anyone can benefit from continued therapy after detox and residential treatment.
 A variety of addiction therapies can allow you to keep improving your mental health and strengthen your recovery.
 Here are three examples.

-• Art therapy: When it’s hard to talk about or even identify complex emotions, it’s sometimes more effective to express yourself through the medium of art.
+Art therapy: When it’s hard to talk about or even identify complex emotions, it’s sometimes more effective to express yourself and process trauma through art.

 People struggling with benzodiazepine addiction frequently withdraw from their friends and family.
 It’s hard to talk to people who don’t understand the pain and fear of addiction, so many people stop altogether.
 However, anyone willing to do the work to beat addiction and change their life deserves compassion, and support groups can be a powerful way to get it.
 Some trusted addiction support groups include: